← ResourcesPlaybook#21

 How many credits a conversation burns depends on the AI tier you run the client on:

-- Max tier (recommended): each AI response costs 0.25 credits ($0.025).
-Max is our newest in-house model.
-It's cheaper and faster, and just as important, it's predictable: every response is a flat 0.25 credits, so a conversation's cost never surprises you.
+• Max tier (recommended): each AI response costs 0.25 credits ($0.025).
+Max is our in-house model and the most accurate tier we ship.
+It's cheaper and faster than Pro, and just as important, it's predictable: every response is a flat 0.25 credits, so a conversation's cost never surprises you.

 So a client running a few thousand conversations a month on Max costs you on the order of a few hundred dollars in credits.
 Because Max is a flat 0.25 credits per response, you know that number in advance.